How to File A VA Claim for Disability Compensation

 - are confident that you have the patience to deal with details.

 The VA process, even at its best, is slow, prone to error, and requires constant attention.
 You are much more likely to be successful if you can organize your information and keep good records of interactions with VA.
-If you believe that you meet these requirements, I encourage you to apply for your deserved benefits.
+If you believe that you meet these requirements, We encourage you to apply for your deserved benefits.
 If you have trouble with these kinds of tasks, you may want to seek help from a VSO or your state veterans affairs office.